huggingface/hub-docs/docs/api-inference/getting-started.md

 ## Next Steps

-Now that you know the basics, you can explore the [API Reference](./parameters.md) to learn more about task-specific settings and parameters.
+Now that you know the basics, you can explore [API Reference](https://huggingface.co/docs/api-inference/parameters) doc to learn more about the parameters and task-specific settings.